Holistic Considerations for Performance Based building Codes -The Role of Legislation

 The writer thanks the above mentioned international experts for their generosity in volunteering some very insightful contributions to this very important discussion.
 The writer will also in the near future seek the IBQC`s Board support for a set of good practice guidelines to be developed on point.
 If that sanction is forthcoming the writer will invite said experts to participate in the drafting coalition.

-By Professor Kim Lovegrove MSE RML, Senior Lawyer Lovegrove & Cotton – Construction & Planning Lawyers is a construction of 35 years standing and has been deployed as a high-level building law expert to advise on best practice building regulation in Japan, other Asia Pacific countries such as China, and Africa.
-He has had carriage of projects such as the National Model Building Act in Australia where he has been heavily involved in the design of building legislation from ground up.
+By adjunct Professor Kim Lovegrove MSE RML, Founder Lovegrove & Cotton – Construction & Planning Lawyers has been deployed as a high-level building law reform expert to advise on best practice building regulation in Japan, other Asia Pacific countries such as China, and Africa.
+He has had law reform advisory carriage of projects such as the National Model Building Act in Australia where he has been heavily involved in the design of building legislation from ground up.
 He has also presided as a chair of a state jurisdiction that oversaw licencing, registration and probity controls.
 Kim has been a senior law reform consultant to the World Bank for a number of years and is the Chairman of the International Building Quality Centre and has received honours for humanitarian services to Ethiopia and is a past Ethiopian Honorary Consul to Victoria.

 [1] ABCB, Our Initiatives, accessed at < https://abcb.gov.au/initiatives>.